RetroIndieJosh/shape-jam-shooter/README.md

 - texture/floor.png
 - texture/walls.png

+Note that the player, enemies, and bullet have no sense of direction/rotation, so you should use vaguely circular or square images.
+A top-down perspective is strongly recommended.
+Collisions are also circular and slightly smaller than the visual, so ideally these sprites will have some amount of transparency on the border.

+Player and enemies will match the scale of the sprites you import.
+The default size is 100x100 for player and 200x200 for enemies, but you can adjust the game difficulty by using differently sized sprites.

+The textures will be tiled in the x- and y-axes.

+Icons will be squashed into a square shape, so square is your best bet.

-For animations (with ^.png) each frame must be named in sequence, starting with 0.
+For animations (with ^.png), name each frame in sequence, starting with 0.

 In other words: 0.png, 1.png, 2.png for a 3-frame animation.

 Only .png format is supported.

-For example, the second frame of animation for the player shoot animation will be the file:
+For example, the second frame of animation for the player shoot animation will be the file: `Shape Jam Shooter_Data/anim/player/walk/1.png`
-[INSERT FOLDER NAME]/anim/player/walk/1.png